 Our proposed estimate of 105 hours also included several requirements that will fall on certified application counselors and designated organizations under the provisions of § 155.225.
-For example, with respect to designated organizations in Federally-facilitated Exchanges and certain State Exchanges, these include the time and effort for an organization to be designated by the Exchange to certify staff members and volunteers as application counselors in accordance with § 155.225(b)(1), including entering into an agreement in accordance with § 155.225(b)(1)(i); the time and effort required to maintain a registration process for certified application counselors in accordance with § 155.225(b)(1)(i); the time and effort of establishing procedures for providing authorization prior to a certified application counselor obtaining access to an applicant's or enrollee's personally identifiable information in accordance with § 155.225(f).
+For example, with respect to designated organizations in Federally-facilitated Exchanges and certain State Exchanges, these include the time and effort for an organization to be designated by the Exchange to certify staff members and volunteers as application counselors in accordance with § 155.225(b)(1), including entering into an agreement in accordance with § 155.225(b)(1)(i); the time and effort required to maintain a registration process for certified application counselors in accordance with § 155.225(b)(1)(ii); the time and effort to establish procedures for withdrawing individual certified application counselors in accordance with § 155.225(e); and the time and effort of establishing procedures for providing authorization prior to a certified application counselor obtaining access to an applicant's or enrollee's personally identifiable information in accordance with § 155.225(f).
 Because we are unable to estimate the number of organizations that will seek designation at this time, the burden estimates on organizations are on a per organization basis.